NikolasEnt/AI-project-template/GUIDE.md

 * Prefer double quotes for strings.
 For multiline strings, use triple double quotes.

+* While discouraged, if required, comments in Python may include tags like `TODO:` or `FIXME:`.
+Example: `# TODO: Implement data validation`.

 ## Git

 * Use a simplified [Gitflow Workflow](https://www.atlassian.com/git/tutorials/comparing-workflows/gitflow-workflow).
 The `develop` branch can be named `dev`.
 When working collaboratively, implement individual features or series of experiments in separate feature branches.
 If these feature branches prove successful the feature developer merges them into `dev`.
 Update the `master` branch wisely to provide tested and reliable production-ready code only.
 In many cases, a merge or commit to master effectively marks a new version release.